What is video analysis?

 Most of these movies were created because we wanted to write an activity on a particular topic of introductory physics.
 Our goal was to have a collection of activities that span a wide range, from mechanics to thermodynamics to electricity and magnetism.
 This means we had to skip many topics, especially in mechanics.
-One reason we created the LivePhoto Wiki is so other teachers could post their own videos.

 Where are the LivePhoto Physics activities?